mdadm(8) — Linux manual page

 specified, each event is reported to stdout.

-mdmonitor(mdmonitor.service) should be configured.
-The service is
+systemd, the mdmonitor.service should be present.
+This service is

 The different events are: